yapily/jose-database-field-demo/README.md

 - ed24f836-5e22-4e0c-b9b2-dc4ee85128a9 : 3 ;
 ```

-You can see that we got now 3 database rows and each of them got the `email` field encrypted with a set of valid keys.
+The output indicates that there are now 3 database rows (each with the `email` field encrypted with a set of valid keys).
-You see two keys `4ef01c58-8b45-4874-bdb0-864eb5ef7af6` and `ed24f836-5e22-4e0c-b9b2-dc4ee85128a9`, this is because the email is formatted as JWS_JWE.
+There are two keys, `4ef01c58-8b45-4874-bdb0-864eb5ef7af6` and `ed24f836-5e22-4e0c-b9b2-dc4ee85128a9` which are used to encrypt the email as a JWS_JWE.
-Meaning that we first encrypt the email as JWE using the key `ed24f836-5e22-4e0c-b9b2-dc4ee85128a9` and then we sign this JWE as a JWS, using the signing key `4ef01c58-8b45-4874-bdb0-864eb5ef7af6`.
+This means that the email is first encrtpted as a JWE using the key `ed24f836-5e22-4e0c-b9b2-dc4ee85128a9` and then signed as a JWS, using the signing key `4ef01c58-8b45-4874-bdb0-864eb5ef7af6`.

-Let's check now that our `GET /persons/` is able to read those persons and decrypt on the fly the emails.
+You can now check that the `GET /persons/` endpoint is able to read those `Person` entities and decrypt the email fields on the fly:

 ```
 curl --location --request GET 'http://localhost:8080/persons/'